k-kaps/imu-driver/README.md

 # IMU Driver

-A user-space driver for the MPU 6050 IMU for Linux.
+A user-space driver for the MPU-6050 IMU for Linux.

+A ROS 2 package to use this driver and publish the IMU data as sensor messages has also been created [here](https://github.com/k-kaps/ros2-imu-driver)

-### File Structure
+### Project Structure
 This project has been structured as follows.
 ```
 imu-driver